 Computational Acoustics Awards

-To qualify for an award, the paper author must:
+To qualify for an award, the presenter must:

 - be a current student or early career professional who completed his/her final degree within the past 5 years